etendosoftware/docs/docs/developer-guide/etendo-mobile/tutorials/create-new-subapplication.md

                     └── useProduct.ts
     ```

-3. In a terminal on path `modules/<javapackage>/subapp` install the depedencies declared in the `package.json`,  following the command:
+3. In a terminal on path `modules/<javapackage>/subapp`, install the depedencies declared in the `package.json`,  following the command:

     ``` bash title="Terminal"
     yarn install
     ```

-4. Then, to run the sub-application in development mode excecute:
+4. Then, to run the subapplication in development mode execute:

     ``` bash title="Terminal"
     yarn dev